AmirJamshidiBandari/MIPS32_Summary/Optimization_Example/OPTIMIZATION_EXAMPLE.md

 ## Root Cause

 The original multiplier was implemented as a single cycle operation.
 This meant the CPU had to complete the full 32-bit multiplication and route the results through the HI/LO selection path within one clock cycle.
-HI/LO results selected by HI/LO selection MUXes are the Higher and Lower 32-bit values created by the 64-bit multiplication result.
+HI/LO results selected by HI/LO selection MUXes are the Higher (HI) and Lower (LO) 32-bit values created by the 64-bit multiplication result.

 This created a long logic path because multiplication is more complex than simple ALU operations such as addition, subtraction, or bitwise logic.